AmazingDD/EC-SNN/README.md

 ## How to run

-Examples of running commands for different purposes are listed below, please modify corresponding parts to implement your expected task.
+Examples of running commands for different purposes are listed below, please modify the corresponding parts to implement your expected task.
 (All running commands in shell scripts will be attached to Github Pages later.)

+This repository is a simulation toolkit for researchers to learn the logistics of EC-SNN.
+To get the results listed in our paper, please deploy the corresponding models to edge devices like Raspberry PI!

 ### model training